bohemiyan/MYNTRA_SHIRT_CLONE/README.md

 # Product page
 * The product page shows the product details.
 * Hovering on product image it zoom in little bit.
-* Cliking on product image user can see full view of the product image.
+* Clicking on product image user can see full view of the product image.
-* Extra zoom in fullview product image.
+* Extra zoom in full view product image.
 * User can select size of the product.
-* Pincode cheking - to check if the product is avilable at those pincode.
+* Pincode checking - to check if the product is available at those pin code.